 What time is Class of Mum and Dad on TV?

-Class of Mum and Dad airs on Tuesdays at 8pm on Channel 4, starting on 10th April.
+Class of Mum and Dad airs on Tuesdays at 8pm on Channel 4.

 What is it about?